naj1024/pyspectrum/README.md

 ## Raspberry Pi

-This will run a raspberry Pi, but **very** slowly.
+This will run on a raspberry Pi, but **very** slowly.
 Much better solution is to run something like rtl_tcp on the Pi and stream the samples to the machine running the python.
 See DataSource_rtltcp.py about making sure the Pi won't run out of memory if the python can not keep up.